manavmax/Cura-Companion/README.md

 ## 🌟 Project Story & Inspiration

-CuraCompanion was born from a desire to make mental health support accessible, proactive, and compassionate.
-Inspired by the growing mental health crisis and the barriers many face in seeking help, CuraCompanion combines AI, real-time analytics, and human-centered design to empower users on their mental health journey.
+CuraCompanion was born to make mental health support accessible, proactive, and compassionate.
+Inspired by the growing mental health crisis and the barriers many face in seeking help, CuraCompanion combines AI, real-time analytics, and human-centred design to empower users on their mental health journey.

 ---